px/cfapp-piwik-analytics/README.md

 ------------------------------------------------------
 [Piwik Analytics](https://www.cloudflare.com/apps/piwik_analytics) CloudFlare App.

-**Miniature Hipster** is the 'random' new project name provided by [Github](https://github.com/new).
-I enjoy it, although may change it.
-But it's kind of interesting.
   * It is written primarily in [CoffeeScript](http://coffeescript.org/), and compiled into Javascript.

 ### Initially this app aims to